Magotchi/lpid-core-documents/LPID core documents.md

 The duration of the Party shall be perpetual.

-## ARTICLE III: Purposes
+## ARTICLE II: Purposes

 The purpose for which the Party is organized is to implement and give voice to the Statement of Principles of the National Libertarian Party by:

-a.
-Nominating candidates for political offices.
+1. Nominating candidates for political offices.

-b.
-Promoting Libertarian Party activities and party membership.
+2. Promoting Libertarian Party activities and party membership.

-c.
-Entering into political information activities.
+3. Entering into political information activities.

-## ARTICLE X: Membership
+## ARTICLE III: Membership

+### SECTION 1

 All dues-paying members of the Libertarian Party of Idaho shall enjoy full rights as stated in this Constitution.

+### SECTION 2

 The classes of membership and dues shall be initially determined by the Executive Committee.
 Subsequent changes in classes and dues are subject to a majority vote of all delegates present and voting at Regular Conventions.

 ## ARTICLE IV: Officers